hampgoodwin/GoLuca/README.md

 TODO

-- [ ] generate zero-dep html file for api docs and create serve w/ makefile commands
-- [ ] implement standard api response and error response to simplify api handler functions
+- [ ] implement standard api response and error response to simplify controll handler functions
     - [ ] more elegant error response handling
+    - [ ] better logging
 - [ ] implement golang-migrate or similar db migration strategy
 - [ ] Use https://mermade.github.io/openapi-gui/ to generate OAS and serve it
 - [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object